Romance scam: Ohio man got $1.3M from catfishing on dating websites - NewsBreak

 Romance scam: Ohio man got $1.3M from catfishing on dating websites

-COLUMBUS, Ohio (WCMH) — A federal jury has found a Columbus -area man guilty for his involvement in romance scams where he made off with over $1 million from victims on dating websites.
+COLUMBUS, OH (WCMH) – A federal jury has found a Canal Winchester man guilty for his involvement in romance scams where he made off with over $1 million from victims on dating websites.

 Seth Nyamekye, 39, was convicted of 35 counts of money laundering crimes for managing a bank account for a romance scammer ring.
 Nyamekye worked with others in the group from at least June 2016 to February 2018 and received at least eight victims’ money directly to his bank account, according to Southern District of Ohio U.S. Attorney Kenneth Parker.

 The romance scam ring had several fake accounts on dating websites and would connect with men and women around the U.S., getting them romantically attached before convincing them to send money, for investment or help, to different bank accounts of the fraudster’s choice.
-Nyamekye managed one of these bank accounts — under the name Gloseth Ventures LLC — and personally saw $1.3 million sent from people conned by fake profiles, according to the U.S. Attorney’s Office.Mandatory self-defense classes in high schools proposed in new Ohio bill
+Nyamekye managed one of these bank accounts — under the name Gloseth Ventures LLC — and personally saw $1.3 million sent from people conned by fake profiles, according to the U.S. Attorney’s Office.CPD: Man steals package from porch in north Columbus

 While Nyamekye saw money from eight victims overall, the U.S. Attorney’s Office highlighted three in particular: